pfh/fitnoise/README.md

 Fitnoise
 ===

-Fitnoise comprises Python 2 and R packages for statistical analysis of RNA-Seq data.
+Fitnoise is a Python 2 library for statistical analysis of RNA-Seq data.

+A lightweight R wrapper is provided to allow access from R.

+Fitnoise uses the Theano deep-learning library for speed.

 This iteration of Fitnoise is not yet complete.

-Python and Theano are used for speed.
-R support is provided as R/Bioconductor is the more mature bioinformatics environment.

 Installing